k-nuth/docs/content/user_guide/installation.md

 - default
 - full

-The dabatase mode selection is via the *db* setting in the conan command line.
+The database mode selection is via the *db* setting in the conan command line.

 #### Pruned

 In this mode, the node only has the block's headers and the UTXO.
-This mode is optimized for miners and nodes that only requires validates new blocks and follow the chain.
+This mode is optimized for miners and nodes that only requires validate new blocks and follow the chain.

 Eg.